mxbossard/amipo-infra/README.md

 AMIPO Infrastructure's code
 =======

-## Firstly, you need read access on our framagit.org git repositories
+## Firstly, you need a framagit.org account preferencially with an ssh key
-For now, you need read access on our fgramagit.org group.
+For now, you need an ssh access on framagit.org.
-You request an access to our repositories here: <a href="https://framagit.org/groups/amipo/-/group_members/request_access">https://framagit.org/groups/amipo/-/group_members/request_access</a>.
-Then you need to have one of you ssh keys without passphrase installed into your framagit.org account.
-You can generate a key like this: `ssh-keygen -b 4096 -t rsa -f ~/.ssh/amipo_git_key -q -N ""`.
+You can generate a ssh key like this: `ssh-keygen -b 4096 -t rsa -f ~/.ssh/amipo_git_key -q -N ""`.
 Then you can install your key by copy pasting the content of the public certificate (~/.ssh/amipo_git_key.pub) into the framagit.irg interface available here: <a href="https://framagit.org/profile/keys">https://framagit.org/profile/keys</a>.

 Our framagit.org dev group can be found here: <a href="https://framagit.org/amipo">https://framagit.org/amipo</a>.